 Gentler products can be purchased over the counter, but it may take some more time before you notice a difference.

-Natural remedies including coconut oil, lemon peel, and activated charcoal may also be effective teeth whiteners.
+Natural remedies including coconut oil, lemon peel, and activated charcoal have also been used as teeth whitening treatments.
+However, there is little to no scientific research to back this up.
 Be sure to consult with your dentist first to ensure any of these treatments are safe for your teeth.